 Search Engine Optimization (SEO) is a fancy way of saying “make my stuff easy to find in a search.”
 When most people talk about SEO, they mean Google.
-These notes are a little more generic — we’ll cover the principles of SEO, and let Matt Cutts get all Google-eyed on us.
+These notes are a little more generic — we’ll cover the principles of SEO, and let Google expert Matt Cutts get more specific.

 Search engines constantly scan the web for new sites and updates.
 You can help them understand what your site’s about with a few different techniques.

-So in the meantime, if you want to show up in Google:
+In the meantime, if you people to find you via Google:

 - Pick a few words that best describe your comic.
 What best describes your story?
 Be as specific as you can.
 “Web comic” is no good.
 “Web comic with faeries and trolls” is better.